Sugar River Raceway Presents the

 We hope you’re making plans to join us.
 Here are the event details;

 - Thursday at 7 PM we run our weekly rent to race night; we call it ‘Turn Key Thursday’.
 This is an open to the public race event and all vintage attendees are invited.
-For drivers 18 and older.
+The race is for drivers 18 and older.
 Entry fee is $60/driver.
 We usually finish before 9 PM.
 Drive it like you stole it!

-- Friday July 7th is practice, racing, kart show, and eating and drinking!
+- Friday July 15th is practice, racing, kart show, and eating and drinking!
 We register starting at 8 AM.
 Practice begins at 9 AM and will run to 11 AM.
 Racing begins shortly after Noon.
 Two rounds of heats will be run and we anticipate being done before 4 PM.
 Our kart show and judging starts at 4 PM and is staged along the home straight on the track.
 A beer, wine and cheese tasting accompanies the kart show.
 Dinner is served at 6:30 PM.
-All drivers entered in the event are invited to our dinner.
+Dinner is included for all drivers entered in the event.
 Dinner tickets are available for all other vintage event attendees.

-- Saturday July 8th begins with check in at 8 AM.
+- Saturday July 16th begins with check in at 8 AM.
 Practice will run between 9 and 10 AM.
 Our feature round of racing starts shortly after that and will wrap up around 11 AM.
 Awards presentation follows.
 And should there be a morning shower like in 2020 be assured that we will spend all day Saturday if needed finishing our feature round of heats.

 Here’s looking forward to greeting all our old friends and meeting many new ones.